 Due to its very fine particles, talc can cause breathing issues, lung damage, or even death when inhaled.
-Even the American Academy of Pediatrics now advises against using talc-based baby powder.

 But that’s not all.